Keyboard shortcuts

 }

 Normally, access keys are only active while holding Alt.
-To avoid this requirement we call enable_alt_bypass.
-Further, we disable Tab key navigation with disable_nav_focus.
+To avoid this requirement we call with_alt_bypass.
+Further, we disable Tab key navigation with without_nav_focus and ensure that the window can be closed with the Esc key.

 #![allow(unused)]